ohiwining/Flying/README.md

 # Flying
 A classical 2D dogfight game.
+Written with python.

-Written with python.\n Using four arrow keys to move, press space to shoot.
+Using four arrow keys to move, press space to shoot.

 ### **First version is created in Jan 2019.**